VA disability compensation for PTSD

 - If you have hearing loss, call TTY: 800-799-4889.

 You can also:

-You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms, and you meet all of the requirements listed below.
+You may be eligible for disability compensation if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms, and you meet both of these requirements.

 - The stressor happened during your service, and

 - A doctor has diagnosed you with PTSD

 Note: If you get a disability rating, you may also be eligible for VA health care and other benefits.

 What does VA consider to be a traumatic event?

 We consider any of these to be a traumatic event: